AlexStue/petclinic-jul24/README.md

 - Kubernetes (K3s) to manage orchestration and connection of the App and Monitoring
 - Prometheus to monitor all Data from Server, Kubernetes, Container and App
 - Alertmanager to get notifications to our Slack-channel
-- Grafana to visualice the data delivered by Prometheus
+- Grafana to visualize the data delivered by Prometheus

 ## Run Application: Petclinic on a Server

-Our pipline is bild around the famous Spring Petclinic [Petclinic](https://github.com/spring-projects/spring-petclinic) as a [Spring Boot](https://spring.io/guides/gs/spring-boot) application.
+Our pipeline is built around the famous Spring Petclinic [Petclinic](https://github.com/spring-projects/spring-petclinic) as a [Spring Boot](https://spring.io/guides/gs/spring-boot) application.
 To run the pipeline you have to do some steps:

 1. Download Repo and use it as your own Repo on GutHub